google/WebFundamentals/src/content/en/fundamentals/primers/service-workers/the-players.markdown

 *Clients**&mdash;These players install and use a service worker.
 Generally, they are web pages.
-Though there are other types of clients, this primer focuses on web page clients.
-The examples described in 'What do they Do?' are all web page clients.
+Though there are [other types of clients](https://developer.mozilla.org/en-US/docs/Web/API/Client) , this primer focuses on web page clients.
+The examples described in [What do they Do?](what-do-they-do.markdown) are all web page clients.

 *Service Worker Script**&mdash;This player is a background script that acts as a network proxy for one or more clients.
 Though its name implies activity, you can